Employment Disability Discrimination Advice For Employers

 Victimisation where someone is treated less favourably because of action they have taken under or in connection with the legislation.
 For example, if someone formally complains of disability discrimination at work or supports someone who is complaining of disability discrimination in the workplace

-How we help employers prevent disability discrimination at work
+How we help employers protect disability rights in the workplace

 Disability discrimination at work is complex and it can be difficult for employers to understand their duties and obligations in relation to disability discrimination law.
 We can help you put together best practice procedures to prevent unintentional disability discrimination in your organisation.
 We can also provide training on dealing with long-term sickness absence and how to make reasonable adjustments if someone’s disability makes it difficult or impossible to continue in their role.
+We also offer advice on redundancy and Settlement Agreements if it is impossible for an employee to continue in their role.
 There is no justification for failing to make reasonable adjustments, so it is vital to get this right.